tran6854/webdev-dynamic/README.md

 # Web Dev - Dynamic Server
-Dynamic Server Starter Code for Web Development Course.<br>
+Dynamic Server for Web Development Course.<br>
 This page features a database of airline information.

 # See Page